m0d1nst4ll3r/43_printf/README.md

 ### 0. Understand va\_arg

+Apparently you're ok using va\_arg anywhere in your code as long as you're passing its address around, which we will since we'll be using a structure.
+Therefore, there's nothing much to understand beyond calling va\_start, va\_end, and then using va\_arg as needed.

 ### 1. Identify rules

 There are 4 optional fields and 1 mandatory field, each in a specific order.